LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

     folder containing all the videos.
     The numbers
     at the beginning of the titles are chapter and section numbers from the text.
+    These make it easy to sequence the videos, even though there is not an automatic *playlist*.
     The listing in box.com takes up several pages.
     These box.com videos may be